Self-Distilled Masked Auto-Encoders are Efficient Video Anomaly Detectors

 \subsection{Experimental Setup}

-\textbf{Data sets.} We verify the performance of our method on three popular data sets for video anomaly detection: Avenue \cite{Lu-ICCV-2013}, ShanghaiTech \cite{Luo-ICCV-2017} and UCSD Ped2 \cite{Mahadevan-CVPR-2010}.
-The training videos of these data sets contain only normal events, and the test ones include both normal and abnormal scenarios.
-ShanghaiTech is the largest one, with 270K frames for training and about 50K for testing.
-Avenue is the second largest, with about 15K frames for training and another 15K for testing.
+\textbf{Data sets.} We verify the performance of our method on four data sets for video anomaly detection: Avenue \cite{Lu-ICCV-2013}, ShanghaiTech \cite{Luo-ICCV-2017}, UBnormal \cite{Acsintoae-CVPR-2022} and UCSD Ped2 \cite{Mahadevan-CVPR-2010}.
+ShanghaiTech is the largest data set, with 270K frames for training and about 50K for testing.
+UBnormal is the second largest, with about 116K training frames and 93K testing frames.
+Avenue is a popular benchmark containing 15K frames for training and another 15K for testing.
 UCSD Ped2 holds a total of 4.5K frames, out of which 2.5K are used for training.
-To augment the training videos, we sample abnormal events from the UBnormal data set \cite{Acsintoae-CVPR-2022}.
+UBnormal is a benchmark that uses an open set evaluation, where training and test anomalies belong to disjoint category sets.
+For the other three data sets, the training videos contain only normal events, and the test ones include both normal and abnormal scenarios.
+To augment the normal training videos, we sample abnormal events from the UBnormal data set \cite{Acsintoae-CVPR-2022}.
 UBnormal is a synthetic (virtual) data set containing anomalies simulated by video game characters, which alleviates the burden of collecting anomalies from the real world.
-The probability of augmenting a frame is $0.25$.
+The probability of augmenting a frame from Avenue, ShanghaiTech or UCSD Ped2 is $0.25$.

 \textbf{Evaluation.} We evaluate all models following recent related works \cite{Acsintoae-CVPR-2022,Georgescu-TPAMI-2021,Ristea-CVPR-2022}, considering both micro and macro AUC metrics.
 The area under the ROC curve (AUC) expresses the overlap between the ground-truth frame-level annotations and the anomaly scores predicted by a model, at multiple thresholds.
 At a given threshold, a frame is labeled as abnormal if the predicted anomaly score is above the threshold.
 For the micro AUC, the test frames from all videos are concatenated before computing the AUC over all frames.
 For the macro AUC, the AUC of each test video is first computed, and the resulting AUC scores are averaged to obtain a single value.